Mary Jane (Rick James song)

 "Mary Jane" is a song by American musician Rick James.
-It was released on September 9, 1978 as the second single from his debut album Come Get It!.
+It was released on September 9, 1978, as the second single from his debut album Come Get It!.
 The song peaked in the top five on the R&B charts in the United States in 1978, and crossed over to the US Hot 100.

 Background

 As one of his earliest hits as a solo artist, it is one of his most notable songs.
 It was composed by James, along with keyboardist Billy Nunn, who was credited for the keyboards, strings, background vocals, helping to compose the song, arranging flute parts, and other instrumentation work.
 The lyrics of the song are a thinly veiled ode to James' love of marijuana aka "Mary Jane".
 During live performances of the song, James frequently had stage props that looked like giant joints and then would light up an actual joint.

-Sampling (Live Version)
+Sampling (live version)

-"Mary Jane" has been sampled many times within Rap, Pop, and R&B, many coming from Rick James's live performances of the song in 1981 (Mary Jane Live in Long Beach) and 1982.
-For example, "Look at ya" was a 1 second phrase in the 1981 live performance, that was then used 20 years later as the Vocal Refrain following the piano intro of Kanye West's Runaway.
+"Mary Jane" has been sampled many times within rap, pop, and R&B, mainly coming from Rick James's live performances of the song in 1981 (Mary Jane Live in Long Beach) and 1982.
+For example, "look at ya" was a 1-second phrase in the 1981 live performance that was then used 20 years later as the vocal refrain following the piano intro of Kanye West's "Runaway."

-In the same video, 3 minutes after the first, Rick James exclaimed "Sing".
-This exclamation was used in Lana Del Rey's Blue Jeans.
+In the same video, 3 minutes after the first line, Rick James exclaimed "sing".
+This exclamation was used in Lana Del Rey's "Blue Jeans."